 This study was conducted for The Zebra using Google Consumer Surveys.
 The sample consisted of no less than 1,000 completed responses per question.
 Post-stratification weighting has been applied to ensure an accurate and reliable representation of the total population.
 This survey was conducted in August 2019.

 Stay in touch and subscribe!

 Get advice, insights and tips from our newsletter.

 Success!
 Thank you for signing up for our newsletter

-- 10 most expensive cities for road trips
+- 10 most recession-proof cities

 - Why tech that makes your car safer won’t lower your insurance rates

 - Study: 51% of drivers decide whether or not to drive after using cannabis based on how impaired they feel